Peter Sorel

 Peter Sorel (born Peter Szentmiklosi; July 7, 1938) is an American cinematic still photographer.
 In his 50 plus year career he has amassed over 150 credits.
 His most recognized images are the photographs he took on the set of the 1969 film, Easy Rider.
 He worked on many notable films including One Flew Over the Cuckoo's Nest, Dune, Die Hard, Lolita, Frida, Life of Pi and more.
-He has photographed A-list actors, including Madonna, Nicole Kidman, Salma Hayek, Marlon Brando, Jack Nicholson, Clint Eastwood and others.
+He has photographed A-list actors, including Madonna, Nicole Kidman, Salma Hayek, Patrick Swayze, Marlon Brando, Jack Nicholson, Clint Eastwood and others.
 He is a member of the International Cinematographers Guild Local 600, and a founding member of Society of Motion Picture Still Photographers.

 Early life and refugee camp

-Peter Szentmiklosi was born on July 7, 1938 in Budapest, Kingdom of Hungary.
+Peter Szentmiklosi was born on July 7, 1938, in Budapest, Kingdom of Hungary.
 At the age of 13, Sorel received a Voigtländer camera from his father and started taking pictures, he never formally studied photography.
 His early photographic interests included architecture and still lives.
 Less than a year after receiving the camera, Sorel was arrested by Hungarian security forces for photographing the Hungarian Parliament Building who took the exposed film out of his camera.
 Due to this experience, he stopped taking pictures until he left the country during the Hungarian Revolution of 1956.

 Sorel spent the next 3 years in a refugee camp in Austria where he bought a Zorki camera.